miklevin/MikeLev.in/_posts/2025-01-09-virtual-desktops-future-proof.md

 Does that make sense?

+As recently as my last GNOME update, I notice the way that they have implemented
+***window*** management (not the full-screen stuff) but what happens when you drag-and-drop a window against the side of the screen has become much more animated and snappy, very much like Microsoft's AeroSnap (one of the best implementations).
+It doesn't give me the quadrants like I wanted, but the half-screen window handling is ***very polished*** and usable.
+I'm using it all the time insofar as when I do manage windows (vs. desktops).

 ## Conclusion

 Anyway, there was nothing like moving recently from Windows to Mac to GNOME to